Mount Gravatt Park in Upper Mt Gravatt

-Mount Gravatt Park’s grassy spaces and playground, with its climbing activities and swings, are great for active Brisbane Kids to burn off some energy and stretch their skills.
+Mount Gravatt Park’s playground, and grassy spaces with its climbing activities and swings, are great for active Brisbane Kids to burn off some energy and stretch their skills.

 Located off busy Logan Road in Upper Mount Gravatt, Mount Gravatt Park is a good play option for families in the area.
 The playgrounds feature swings, rockers, climbing activities and a slide and are protected from the sun by shade structures.
 For bigger Brisbane Kids, the park also has a basketball half court and a rebound wall.
 Flat grassy areas provide space to run or set up a picnic.
 There is also a barbeque in the park and several unsheltered picnic tables.